Discover it® Business Card review: An easy start for business beginners

 Discover’s customer service perks include features like a Free FICO Credit Scorecard, recurring charges dashboard and year-end spending summary.

 All Discover cards offer standard security features like $0 liability for unauthorized transactions, account alerts and near-instant account locking with “Freeze It” via Discover’s mobile app.
-Where Discover goes above and beyond is its 24/7 fraud protection service and mobile app—both of which also helped it win the top position in J.D.
-Power’s 2019 survey for credit card mobile app satisfaction.
+Where Discover goes above and beyond is its 24/7 fraud protection service and mobile app.

 Instead of just monitoring your account history for fishy activity, Discover scours the deep web for your Social Security number to warn you if your personal data has been compromised.
 Credit bureaus and other third-party services can do this level of credit monitoring for you too, but Discover is one of the few issuers to throw this layer of security in for free.
 If there are any signs of fraud, Discover offers free, overnight card replacement.